marionbarker/loopdocs/docs/browser/phone-install.md

 * Update the version of your&nbsp;<span translate="no">fork</span>&nbsp;within a week of the change
     * When an update to the default `branch`, typically `main`, is detected, a new build is created automatically and uploaded to *TestFlight*
-* Build the app at least once a month and upload to *TestFlight*
+* Build the app at least once a month and upload it to *TestFlight*

 It is already true that, unless you make a change, the default setting will: